770 Accounts: Everything You Need to Know

 What is a 770 Account?

-A 770 account is a fancy name for a cash value life insurance policy.
-Life insurance cash value is regulated under IRS Tax Code section 7702, which restricts how quickly the cash value in the policy can grow without being subject to taxes.
-This leads to some life insurance policies which are designed to conform to section 7702 being called a 770 account, or a 7702 plan.
+A 770 account is a cash value life insurance policy regulated under IRS Tax Code section 7702.
+This tax code restricts how quickly the cash value in the policy can grow without being subject to taxes.
+Life insurance policies designed to conform to section 7702 are commonly called 770 accounts or 7702 plans.

 770 accounts are either whole life policies or some type of universal policy.
-Term insurance is not called a 770 account, as term policies do not have cash value.
+Term insurance isn’t called a 770 account because term policies don’t have cash value.

-When an insurance agent says “770 account”, they are almost certainly referring to a life insurance policy that builds cash value the policy owner can borrow from without being subject to taxes.
+When an insurance agent mentions a “770 account,” they are almost certainly referring to a life insurance policy that builds cash value the policy owner can borrow from without being subject to taxes.

-The term “770 account” is often used specifically to describe dividend-paying life insurance.
-But technically, any life insurance policy which complies with section 7702 is a 770 account.
+The term “770 account” is often used to describe dividend-paying life insurance.
+Technically, any life insurance policy which complies with section 7702 qualifies as a 770 account.

 Quick Start Guide Discover The Perpetual Wealth Code™, an easy system to maximize the control of your savings and minimize penalties so you can keep more of the money you make and build wealth every year WITHOUT riding the market roller-coaster.
 Download here>